About Us

 WG3: Designing and Fostering Adaptive Strategies

-(Co-Leads: Mimi Sheller, Worcester Polytechnic Institute; Kim Waddell, University of Virgin Islands)
+(Co-Leads: Dr. Mimi Sheller, Worcester Polytechnic Institute; Dr. Kim Waddell, University of Virgin Islands)

 Our team is a multidisciplinary one composed of researchers and students representing 12 academic institutions located in Puerto Rico, the United States Virgin Islands, New York, Massachusetts, Texas, Arizona, and Florida, aiming to address issues related to climate change in PR and USVI.
 We are improving and expanding partnerships through the development and engagement of stakeholders in the region.